Training a Machine Learning Model- Container

 : Directory containing artifacts, metrics, and metadata for each training run, tracked and organized by MLflow.

-The training pipeline for developing the training module encompasses 4 main components including:
+The training pipeline for developing the training module encompasses four main components including:

 The pipeline for this task is illustrated in the diagram below: